 95. The Commission established the rules and policies for the auction in 2014 and finalized the auction procedures in 2015.
-Working to find the market equilibrium between the supply of spectrum offered by broadcasters and the demand of forward auction bidders, the auction began on March 29, 2016, and is currently underway.
+302 Working to find the market equilibrium between the supply of spectrum offered by broadcasters and the demand of forward auction bidders, the auction began on March 29, 2016, and is currently underway.
 In addition, the Media Bureau issued a proposed transition plan for broadcasters that are reassigned to a new channel in the repacking.
 He Media Bureau has sought comment on a phased transition of channel assignments by which it seeks to smooth the way for station coordination, promote efficient allocation of limited resources, limit the impact of the transition on consumers, and facilitate monitoring to determine whether schedule adjustments are necessary during the course of the transition process.
+The supplies of the transition process.